 The Organization received in-kind contributions that met the criteria for being recognized in accordance with GAAP.
-For the year ended March 31, 2022, amounts recognized in the statement of activities are as follows:
+For the years ended March 31, 2023 and 2022, amounts recognized in the statements of activities are as follows:

+2023 2022

-Rent - office space in Uganda \$ 19,557
+Rent - office space in Uganda Security - protection of employees \$ 8,681 2,794 \$ 19,557 -

+in Uganda •

-The in-kind contributions received during the year ended March 31, 2022, did not have any donor-imposed restrictions.
+The in-kind contributions received during the years ended March 31, 2023 and 2022, did not have any donor-imposed restrictions.

-The valuation technique used by the Organization for the in-kind contributions is as follows:
+The valuation techniques used by the Organization for the in-kind contributions are as follows: